-While not being focused on having the smallest compute and memory footprints, MetalK8s can provide a fully functional single node "cluster".
-The Bootstrap node can be configured to also allow running applications next to all the other services required (see the section about taints below).
+Although its design is not focused on having the smallest compute and memory footprints, MetalK8s can provide a fully functional single-node "cluster".
+The bootstrap node can be configured to also allow running applications next to all other required services (see the section about taints below).

-A single node cluster does not provide any form of resilience to machine or site failure, which is why the recommended most compact architecture to use in production includes three machines:
+Because a single-node cluster has no resilience to machine or site failure, a three-machine cluster is the most compact recommended production architecture.
+This architecture includes:

-- Two machines running control plane services alongside infra and workload applications - One machine running Bootstrap services in addition to all the other services
+- · Two machines running control plane services alongside infra and workload applications - One machine running bootstrap services and all other services